 When my grandmother became a widow, we were all there that day, for the service.
-Grandma had lived through the depression.
-She was tough and she’d get over it.
+We figured since Grandma had lived through the depression, she was tough and she’d get over it.
+She will be fine.

-When my neighbor became a widow, I didn’t know her well, but I saw some cars at her house and knew that she had some friends.
+When my neighbor became a widow, I didn’t know her well, but I saw some cars at her house and knew that she had some friends, so need to be concerned.
 I bought a card, had some of the other neighbors sign it and then dropped it off.

 When my sister was widowed early, her husband had been such a people person that lots of flowers were sent.
-Surely some of those friends or someone from the church will check in on her, from time to time.
+That seemed to prove that some of those friends or someone from the church will be there for her, from time to time.

 Isaiah 1:17 “Learn to do Right; Seek Justice.
 Defend the oppressed.
 Take up the cause of the Fatherless: plead the cause of the widow.”